 Pretty much every big issue related to opioid prescription affects both populations.
 We need to stop fighting each other, and band together against stigma.
 Wouldn’t that be awesome?
 What strides we could make, together.

 I think–I hope–most chronic pain patients and addiction patients know this.
-I hope this war is a small segment of each population, one that I just happened to encounter on Twitter recently. if you’re a part of that population, will you consider switching?
+I hope this war is a small segment of each population, one that I just happened to encounter on Twitter recently.
+If you’re a part of that population, will you consider switching?
 Can we be friends instead?
+Let’s fight this together.
+We’re both dying for no reason.
+Let’s work together to make sure the guidelines aren’t abused in such a way that pain patients are restricted from their meds, and also so that addiction patients don’t suffer the massive abuses we experience all the time!